andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-16-buffer-overflow.md

   When disabled, our program and the stack are always in the same memory address on each run.
   This way, we can use hard-coded absolute addresses as the return address and as part of the payload, which makes our life a lot easier.
+  When enabled, we would need to have a payload which only uses relative addresses and does not rely on absolute addresses.
+  Also, we need to find a way to guess a correct RETURN address to put on the stack.
 - Non-Executable Stack
   Each memory area is flagged as readable, writable, executable, or a combination of them.
   So when the stack is marked as non-executable (gcc's default), then you will see an error when the RETURN to a stack address is reached.